ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 * In addition, ETL appends the symbol `/` to the requested id so that the target database will [generate identifiers on its side](../../../client-api/document-identifiers/working-with-document-identifiers#server-side-generated-ids).
   As a result, documents in the `People` collection in the target database will have identifiers such as: `employees/1-A/people/0000000000000000001-A`.

-{NOTE/}
+---

-{NOTE: Filtering}
+### Filtering

-* Documents can be filtered from the ETL by calling the `loadTo` method only for documents that match some condition:
+Documents can be filtered from the ETL by calling the `loadTo` method only for documents that match some condition:

 {CODE-BLOCK:javascript}
 if (this.Active) {